Project Portfolio Management is the selection, prioritization, and control of an organization’s projects and programs.

 Support Program: One of the major tasks is once assigned the team it should help the team to drive a successful project & if they need any kind of help it should provide without any hassle.

-Without proper PPM application, there may be all blur and organization may run out soon as it is not looking at future perspective efficiently.
+Without proper PPM application, there may be all blur and organization that may run out soon as it is not looking at future perspectives efficiently.
 In this case, an organization is following a bottom-up approach that will overload the employees.

-PPM use top-down technique, it ensures to put the load on a capable person only and project are less risky.
+PPM uses a top-down technique, it ensures to put the load on a capable person only and the project is less risky.
 This is done through proper resource planning.

 Role of a Portfolio Manager

 A portfolio manager’s role is to select the projects and programs that deliver the strategy to the organization related and to deliver the capability that will enable those projects and programs to be delivered in the specified parameters.